-During 2023, economic conditions in our region were generally positive.
-However, early credit analysis in 2024 shows decreased earnings for some of our borrowers, indicating some stress in our portfolio.
-Hail damage caused crop losses across a large portion of our territory.
-The rainfall in our territory was above average for most of the year, but conditions were dry when moisture was needed, causing yields in our territory to be average to below average.
-Emergency Relief Program payments have helped to lessen the impact of these economic conditions on our borrowers, but the payments received during 2023 were less than the prior year.
-Crop insurance has also provided support to our borrowers as commodity prices remained relatively high.
-Borrower liquidity during 2023 was generally above average, leading to lower-than-average operating loan volume.
-However, operating loan volume increased by the end of the year as borrower liquidity declined.
+During 2024, economic conditions in our region were generally positive; however, early credit analysis in 2025 shows decreased earnings and working capital for some of our borrowers, indicating some stress in our portfolio.
+Hail damage and drought caused crop losses across a large portion of our territory.
+The rainfall in our territory was below average for the year and conditions were dry when moisture was needed, causing yields in our territory to range from average to below average.
+Emergency Relief Payments have helped to lessen the impact of these economic conditions on our borrowers, but the amount received in 2024 was less than the prior year.
+Crop insurance has also provided support to borrowers.
+Borrower liquidity decreased below average during 2024 and led to an increase in operating loan volume.

-The Association's financial condition and profitability remained strong in 2023 and exceeded last year's performance.
+The Association's financial condition and profitability remained strong in 2024 and exceeded last year's performance.
 As such, a \$5.5 million borrower patronage distribution was declared by the Board.
-Credit quality remained very strong and capital continues to far exceed regulatory minimums.
-Above average interest rates had a positive impact on earnings on our loanable funds held at CoBank.
+Credit quality remained very strong and capital continues to exceed regulatory minimums.
+Above average interest rates continued to have a positive impact on earnings on our loanable funds held at CoBank.